dodopayments/dodo-adapters/packages/betterauth/README.md

       quantity: 1,
     },
   ],
+  // Note: customer information is auto-filled from the session when available.
+  // If omitted and there's no session, you can provide it here; otherwise the
+  // hosted checkout will collect it.
   customer: {
     email: "customer@example.com",
     name: "John Doe",
     phone_number: "+1234567890", // Optional
   },
+  // Note: billing_address is optional for sessions; if omitted the hosted
+  // checkout will capture it from the customer.
   billing_address: {
     street: "123 Market St",
     city: "San Francisco",